Understanding Moments

 S[X]=E[(Xμxσx)3]=E[(Y+c(μy+c)σx)3]=S[Y].(21) \mathbb{S}[X] = \mathbb{E}\left[\left(\frac{X - \mu_x}{\sigma_x}\right)^3\right] = \mathbb{E}\left[\left(\frac{Y+c - (\mu_y+c)}{\sigma_x}\right)^3\right] = \mathbb{S}[Y]. \tag{21}

 Without this standardization, either the location or scale of the distribution could undesirably affect the calculation of skewness.
-For example, consider this Python code, which estimates the third raw moment of two exponential random variables that have the same skewness but different locations and the third central moment of two Gaussian random variables with the same skewness but different variances:
+For example, consider this Python code, which estimates the third raw moment of two exponential random variables that have the same skewness but different locations and the third central moment of two skew normal random variables with the same skewness but different scales:

 from numpy.random import RandomState